-Kinross Wolaroi School has a 130 year history as a respected country day and boarding school that pursues academic excellence and breadth of opportunity for its students; where education is deliberately structured to develop the whole person.
+Kinross Wolaroi has a 130-year history as a respected country day and boarding school that pursues academic excellence and breadth of opportunity for its students, it is a place where education is deliberately structured to develop the whole person.

-I believe a great education is about so much more than purely academic results alone.
+I believe a great education is about so much more than purely academic results.
 Though they are important, our aim is to enable students to be well-rounded and engaged citizens who will become the very best version of themselves.

-We passionately believe that enjoyment of learning and the wellbeing of our students must lie at the heart of a school.
-Students learn to think independently and develop a spirit of independence that will allow them to thrive in a rapidly changing world.
+We passionately believe that enjoyment of learning and the wellbeing of our students must lie at the heart of what we do.
+This is one reason why we have such an excellent reputation for our diverse and engaging co-curricular program, which is a significant thread in the rich fabric of our school.

-Your sons and daughters will encounter many challenges, choices and opportunities so that they can grow and discover their abilities and passions in life.
-Kinross Wolaroi enjoys an excellent reputation for its diverse and engaging co-curricular program that forms a significant element of the rich fabric of the School.
-Here they will develop self-confidence, resilience, social skills and character that can contribute so much to success in later life
+Students who learn to think for themselves and develop a spirit of independence will have the skills to thrive in our rapidly changing world.
+Your child will encounter challenges, choices and opportunities at Kinross Wolaroi that are designed to help them discover their abilities and passions.
+Here they will develop self-confidence, resilience, social skills and character that can contribute so much to success in later life.